OkuM1/Cube3D/README.md

 1000000001
 1111111111

-What I Learned
+What I Learned:

 Manual implementation of a basic 3D engine using mathematics and geometry

 Understanding of raycasting, projection planes, and camera rotation

 Handling manual pixel manipulation with limited graphics APIs

 Dealing with parsing, memory leaks, and performance bottleneck